Tea-spiced boiled eggs

 5 tbsp soy sauce

-Boil the eggs until they are just hard boiled (about 7 mins), cool enough to handle under a cold tap, then gently crack the shell all over with the back of a spoon—if you lose pieces of the shell the tea will colour the entire white instead of getting the desired marbled effect.
+Boil the eggs until they are just hard (about 7 mins).
+Once cool enough to handle under a cold tap, gently crack the shell all over with the back of a spoon—if you lose pieces of the shell the tea will colour the entire white instead of getting the desired marbled effect.

 Place the eggs back in the pan and cover with boiling water and all the remaining ingredients.
 Simmer for at least 45 mins and then switch off the heat and leave the eggs to cool down with the tea.